dkaiamit/mining_mipeline/README.md

 - Due to the free-tier limitations of Gemini, geolocation inference results may be incomplete.
 In practice, this component can be swapped with more robust services or expanded heuristic databases.
 - The NER model can be further improved with additional domain-specific training data.
 - Containerization using Docker is planned to make the pipeline reproducible across systems.
+- We can also use Airflow to schedule the entire process.
+Airflow can help manage dependencies between tasks and provide better monitoring and orchestration of the pipeline.